SAP-samples/abap-platform-rap630/exercises/ex1/README.md

      ![Service Projection Entities](images/005-configure-generator.png)

      When you want to change the names of the repository objects that will be generated you can do so by selecting the entries **Service Projection Entities**, **Service Projection Behavior**, **Service Definition** and **Service Binding**.
 Since the generator will suggest unique names we will leave those default values unchanged.

+      Press **Next** to continue.

-  6. The wizard shows an overview of the repository objects that are going to be generated.
+  7. The wizard shows an overview of the repository objects that are going to be generated.
 Press **Next**.

       ![eclipse](images/010-abap-artifacts-list.png)

-  7. Select the transport that has been created for the package `ZRAP630_###_EXT` or create a new transport and press **Finish** to start the generation of the repository objects.
+  8. Select the transport that has been created for the package `ZRAP630_###_EXT` or create a new transport and press **Finish** to start the generation of the repository objects.

       ![eclipse](images/011-select-transport.png)